Selkv/D2Packet-Editor/README.md

 # D2Packet-Editor
-Simple Diablo 2 Packet Editor Tool for 1.14d
-This tool can be used to modify Diablo II Packets.
+Simple Diablo 2 Packet Editor Tool for patch 1.14d This tool can be used to modify Diablo II Packets.